zubayrrr/zubayrali.in/content/blog/my_favourite_electronic_music_producers/index.md

 - Aphex Twin
   <img src="./aphextwin.jpg" />

-  Aphex Twin is a moniker of Richard David James is a British electronic music producer, his music style includes, techo, ambient, his style has taken infulence from other genres like glitch, experimental, acid house, D&B.
+  Aphex Twin is a moniker of Richard David James is a British electronic music producer, his music style includes, techno, ambient, his style has taken infulence from other genres like glitch, experimental, acid house, D&B.
-   And he has been known for a subgenre called IDM or Intelligent Dance Musis, his signature style of pseudo-transcendent beats and rad electronic soundscapes.
+   And he has been known for a subgenre called IDM or Intelligent Dance Music, his signature style of pseudo-transcendent beats and rad electronic soundscapes.

   He has worked under other names/monikers such as AFX, Polygon Window and many other.